appleraincoat/tp/docs/DeveloperGuide.md

 **MSS**

-1. User Executes `add ...` Command:
+1. User enters `add ...` Command.
-2. System adds user profile to `Realodex` and replies to user with a success message.
+2. System adds user profile to `Realodex`.
+3. System replies to user with a success message.

    Use case ends.